kabyabasu/Skin_Cancer/README.md

-# Skin_Cancer
-Identification of Skin Cancer by Deep learning
+# Skin Cancer Identification

+This code will help us to identify Skin cancer by image classification.

+This was developed for ISIS contest.